susi-dgr/BVA2/Exercises/Ex_2_1/Ex2_1_Danninger.md

 # Ball Detection and Segmentation
 ## Aim
-The aim of this project is to evaluate how accurately an object detector (YOLO) can localize a tennis ball, using its predicted bounding box center as an estimate of the tennis ball's center.
+The aim of this project is to evaluate how accurately an object detector (YOLO) can localize a tennis ball, using its bounding box center as an estimate of the tennis ball's center.
 Since object detectors do not always place bounding boxes exactly centered over the object, the project investigates whether segmentation within the bounding box can provide a more precise estimate of the ball’s center.